openaps/AndroidAPSdocs/docs/EN/DailyLifeWithAaps/AapsScreens.md

 * **Dark yellow** line: [UAM](../DailyLifeWithAaps/SensitivityDetectionAndCob.md#sensitivity-oref1) (un-announced meals)

   Unannounced meals means that a significant increase in glucose levels due to meals, adrenaline or other influences is detected.
-Prediction line is similar to the ORANGE COB line but it assumes that the deviations will taper down at a constant rate (by extending the current rate of reduction).
+Prediction line is similar to the ORANGE COB line, but it assumes that the deviations will taper down at a constant rate (by extending the current rate of reduction).

    *This line appears only when the [SMB](../SettingUpAaps/Preferences.md#advanced-meal-assist-ama-or-super-micro-bolus-smb) algorithm is used.*